Fixed Income

 We expect the front end of the yield curve to move down, but also expect a parallel shift with the whole curve moving lower.

 One of the things we pride ourselves on is being agile when the market presents certain opportunities.
-There will probably be instances when volatility spikes, and we will do our best to take advantage of what the market is offering.
+There will probably be instances when volatility spikes, and we'll do our best to take advantage of what the market is offering.
 That’s the alpha you pay for with an active manager.